Tellervo89/website-photography/README.md

 # Website Photography
 Welcome to my photography website!
 This is a static website showcasing my photography work.
-It's built using HTML, CSS, and JavaScript, and it's designed to be simple, elegant, and focused on the visual experience.
+It's built using HTML and CSS, and it's designed to be simple, elegant, and focused on the visual experience.

 Demo: https://braun.is/